Help for Anger problems using Psychotherapy, EMDR, Cognitive Therapy, Hypnotherapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Brighton, Crowborough, Tunbridge Wells, Tonbridge, Ashford and Kent.

-Releasing healthy anger appropriately, at the right person, about the right thing, in the right proportion, at the right time, and without hurting anyone, can be liberating and cathartic, but this is a very difficult skill to acquire!
-So, what about the times when it’s unhealthy, e.g. someone really ‘loses it’, or it is out of proportion, or inappropriate in a given situation?
-Such as might be illustrated in the photo on the right.
+Healthy anger has several key points.
+We express it at the right person, about the right thing, in the right proportion, at the right time, and without hurting anyone.
+This is appropriate and can be liberating and cathartic, but is a very difficult skill to acquire!
+So, what about the times when it’s unhealthy, e.g. we really ‘lose it’, or it is out of proportion, or inappropriate in a given situation?
+As perhaps illustrated in the photo on the right.

-Unhealthy anger – e.g. rage – is the type that people have most problems with, and it is different in many ways to healthy anger.
-It tends to originate from ‘suppressed anger’, connected to insufficiently processed, negative past events, and then it usually leads to one of two ways of behaving:
+Unhealthy anger – e.g. rage – is the type that people have most problems with.
+This is different in many ways to healthy anger.
+It tends to originate from ‘suppressed anger’, connected to negative past events.
+The emotions have not been properly processed.
+Suppressed anger usually leads to one of two ways of behaving:

-Sometimes people can swing between acting out and acting in, and sometimes being angry is the default emotion for a person.
+Sometimes people can swing between acting out and acting in anger.
+Sometimes being angry is the default emotion for a person.

-Most people are not regularly experiencing actual danger to their life and limb, or anything causing physical pain, or bullying, any of which would explain their anger very well.
+Most people are not regularly experiencing actual danger to their life and limb, or anything causing physical pain, or bullying.
+Any of these would explain their anger very well.
 In contrast, when people ask me for help it’s often because they are ‘acting out’ suppressed anger, and their anger is usually out of proportion to the situation.
-Their anger is very often inappropriate and unhealthy; or it is a default emotion for them, covering up a more uncomfortable emotion.
+Their anger is often inappropriate and unhealthy.
+Or it is a default emotion for them, covering up more uncomfortable emotions.

-Anger management and CBT have become popular in recent years to help people cope with these problems, and they can help people to manage their ‘short fuse’ and loss of temper to varying degrees BUT these approaches usually don’t help to resolve the underlying problems.
-The root causes for these problems are most often found in negative past experiences, often but not always from childhood, so these will need to be worked through to enable a resolution to anger issues.
+Anger management and CBT have become popular in recent years to help people cope with these problems.
+These approaches can help people to manage their ‘short fuse’ and loss of temper to varying degrees.
+However these approaches usually don’t help to resolve the underlying problems.
+The root causes of these problems often stem from negative past experiences, often but not always from childhood.
+We need to work through the causes to enable a proper resolution to anger issues.
 The causes are usually long-forgotten by the time someone develops problems.

 Please browse my site for information on the various therapies / approaches that I practise.